icpctools/icpctools/intellij-idea.md

 Next, go to Modules on the same window.
 Remove the `icpctools` module (or how it is called, depends on your directory name).
+Now perform the following steps for the top level icpctools directory, and it should find all the modules:

-Now perform the following steps for each of the directories listed below:
+Alternatively, if this doesn't work, perform the steps for each of the directories listed below.

 * Click `+`
 * Click `Import Module`